phoet/partially_useful/README.md

 ## Supported Ruby and Rails versions

-Version 5.0.0 has support for Rails 5 and Ruby 2.2, older versions are supported by the 0.x releases.
+Version 5.1.0 has support for Rails 5.x and Ruby 2.x.
+Older Rails and Ruby versions are supported by the 0.x releases.

 ## Contributing